Towards Predicting Temporal Changes in a Patient's Chest X-ray Images based on Electronic Health Records: Results

-\textbf{Image Fidelity and Qualitative Results.} In \cref{table:test_demo}, the \mname and \mnamenull models achieve low FID scores, compared to SOTA text-conditional CXR generation models~\cite{chambon2022roentgen} with scores ranging from 3 to 9.
-This demonstrates their ability to generate realistic, high-quality CXR images, as also shown in \cref{fig:sample}. \mnamenull effectively captures temporal changes, such as resolving the white appearance in the left lung in both $I_{trg}$ and $I_{pred}$ in rows 1-2, while preserving the overall status in row 3.
-However, there are limitations in maintaining finer details.
-For example, our model detects only one device, missing the other in row 3.
+\tableref{table:test_demo} shows that the \mname and \mnamenull models achieve low FID scores (4-6), which are comparable to SOTA text-conditional CXR generation models~\citep{chambon2022roentgen}, reporting scores between 3 and 9.
+This finding highlights the ability of our models to generate realistic, high-quality CXR images, as illustrated in \figureref{fig:sample}.
+The \mnamenull model effectively captures temporal changes, such as resolving the white appearance in the left lung, as observed in both $I_{trg}$ and $I_{pred}$ in rows 1–2, while maintaining the overall status in row 3.
+However, there are limitations in preserving finer details.
+For example, the model detects only one device, missing the other in row 3.
+Additional qualitative samples can be found in \sectionref{apd:qualitative_result}.